-Survey participants were asked to provide information concerning their management of 121 conditions that they might have seen in their practices during the previous year.
-(The list of conditions was consistent with the International Classification of Diseases, ICD-9-CM Codes that are routinely used in chiropractic practice.
-For details on the scales utilized and the exact wording of the questions, refer to the survey in Appendix D.) For each of the listed conditions, the following specific responses were requested:
+In the 2003 Survey of Chiropractic Practice, participants were asked to provide information concerning their management of 121 conditions that they might have seen in their practices during the previous year.
+(The list of conditions was consistent with the International Classification of Diseases, ICD-9-CM codes that are routinely used in chiropractic practice.
+For details on the scales utilized and the exact wording of the questions, refer to the 2003 Survey of Chiropractic Practice in Appendix D.) For each of the listed conditions, the following specific responses were requested: